meker12/commerce-channels.en/help/channel-manager/install.md

     $ bin/magento maintenance:disable
    ```

-### Install on an Adobe Commerce on cloud infrastructure instance
+### Install on an Adobe Commerce on Cloud Infrastructure Instance

 Work in a development branch when adding an extension to your cloud instance.